Should You Market to Baby Boomers on Social Media?

-Is it prudent to market to Baby Boomers on social media?
-Does social media make sense for this audience or is it a big waste of marketing dollars?
-What better way to find the answer to these questions than by going straight to the source: Baby Boomers themselves.
-To better understand this group, DMN3 did an online survey of 1,000 people aged 60 to 69 in April of 2015.
-We wanted to learn about online activities of Boomers.
+Does it make sense to market to Baby Boomers on social media?
+What better way to find the answer to these questions than by going straight to this demographic.
+To better understand this group, DMN3 did an online survey of 1,000 people aged 60 to 69.
+We wanted to learn about their online activities.

 Here's what we found.

 Today’s Baby Boomers are more connected than ever before.
-They are using social media, search engines, smartphones and other digital devices to search for information and stay in touch with family and friends.
+They are using Facebook, search engines, smartphones and other digital devices to search for information and stay in touch with family and friends.

-We learned how much time Boomers spend online and which sites they love visiting.
-Based on findings from the 2015 DMN3 study, Reaching Today's Leading-Edge Boomers Online, here are three (3) key insights on Baby Boomers and social media usage.
+We learned how much time this group spends online and which sites they love visiting.
+Based on findings from a DMN3 study, Reaching Today's Leading-Edge Boomers Online, here are three (3) key insights we want to share.

 Where Do Baby Boomers Hang out Online?

-Our online research showed that an overwhelming 82.3% of Boomers belong to at least once social networking site.
+Our online research showed that an overwhelming 82.3% of them belong to at least once social networking site.
 Similar to other age groups, Facebook is the most popular site among today’s Boomers.

-While younger generations are constantly on many social media platforms, the same isn’t true for Baby Boomers.
+While younger generations are constantly on many social media platforms, the same isn’t true for those over age 50.
 In fact, other than Facebook, respondents typically spend only one to two hours a week on social networking sites.
 However, a significant group (15.5%) spends 11+ hours per week on Facebook.

 How Are They Influenced?

-- The majority of Boomers who use social media are on Facebook
+- The majority over fifty who use social media, use Facebook

-- Over half of Boomers who use social networking sites will visit a company website or continue their search on a search engine as a result of seeing something on social media
+- Over half of Boomers who use social networking sites visit a company website or continue their research on a search engine as a result of seeing something on social media